CloudLabsAI-Azure/Admin-in-a-day/02Monitor.md

 In this Hands-on Lab, you are an administrator helping adopt the Power Platform.
 An important part of keeping the Power Platform running successfully is monitoring the ongoing usage.
-In this hands-on lab you will be using the platform tools and the COE Starter Kit to perform usage monitoring
+In this hands-on lab you will be using the platform tools and the COE Starter Kit to perform usage monitoring.

 ### Lab Test Environment

 This hands-on lab is designed to be completed in an environment setup for multiple students to complete the Admin in a day series of hands on labs.
 You need to use the assigned user and environment information to complete this lab.
-You must have completed the prior labs to successfully complete this lab
+You must have completed the prior labs to successfully complete this lab.

 ## Exercise 1: Explore the out of the box analytics